elabftw/elabctl/.github/PULL_REQUEST_TEMPLATE.md

-Please make a pull request based on the `next` branch!
+Please make a pull request based on the `master` branch!

-And test your changes on as much distributions as you can.